gameontext/sample-room-java/README.md

 ### The First Room commands

 The First Room is usually where new users will start in Game On!.
-From there, additional commands are available and maintained by the Game On! host.
+From there, additional commands are available and maintained by Game On!.
 For the list of current commands use the `/help` command.